benduran/turbo-tools/README.md

-                       need (if overwritten in turboTools.config.js) turbo-tools run      Pass-through to Turborepo's run command turbo-tools init     Initializes a sane default configuration of config files to work with the monorepo-tools turbo-tools ls       Lists all the packages in the monorepo, as detected officially by NPM
+                       need (if overwritten in turboTools.config.js) turbo-tools run      Pass-through to Turborepo's run command turbo-tools init     Initializes a sane default configuration of config files to work with the turbo-tools turbo-tools ls       Lists all the packages in the monorepo, as detected officially by NPM